-Standard/ element Issue identified during self-assessment What outcome or goal do we seek?
-Priority (L/M/H) How will we get this outcome?
+Standard/ element Issue identified during self- assessment What outcome or goal do we seek?
+Priority (L/M/H ) How will we get this outcome?
 (Steps) Success measure By when?
 Progress notes 3.1.1 An outdoor space that is fit for all weather conditions.
-Erect a pergola at the front of the building. Ĺ Apply through grants 2022 The kinder received a DET grant in late 2019.
+Erect a pergola at the front of the building.
+L Apply through grants 2022 The kinder received a DET grant in late 2019.
 The kinder has engaged w Space Design to have an inclusive entrance within the school away from the street.
 Works to begin December 2020 and be completed in 2021.
 A shelter space will be built so that families are sheltered and protected at pick up and drop off.
 Confirmation received that the material meets the UV specification.
 Final defects currently being completed.
 3.2.1 Universal access for all community members.
 Work with Ripponlea Primary school, who own the building, to redevelop the entrance and gate to create a safer entry/exit point.
 Apply for grants. Н Grants Mid 2021 The kinder received a DET grant in late 2019.
 The kinder has engaged w Space Design to have an inclusive entrance within the school away from the street.
-Works to begin December 2020 and be completed in 2021.
-3.2.3 Updating bathroom New toliets, new taps, splash back and ventilation Н Kinder received a grant.
+Works to begin December 2020 and be completed in 2021 (refer to 2.2.1).
+3.2.3 Updating bathroom New toilets, new taps, splash back and ventilation Н Kinder received a grant.
 End of term 3 2018 COMPLETED Have a plumber to do works and grant money approved.
 Bathroom renovation has been completed.
-3.2.3 Inadequate recycling facilities in staff room and kitchen and electricity wastage Better recycling options and promotion of awareness of energy conservation М Use Cool Australia's environmental audit to conduct audit of centre Less waste in bin.
+3.2.3 Inadequate recycling facilities in staff room Better recycling options and promotion of awareness of energy conservation M Use Cool Australia's environmental audit Less waste in bin.
 Cheaper electricity bills Ongoing.
 To be further developed.
-Families are encourage to use recycled container instead of single use wrappers.
+Families are encourage to use recycled container instead of single and kitchen and electricity wastage to conduct audit of centre use wrappers.
 Rubbish is sent home and various snack/lunch box recyclables and put into various recycling bins.
+3.1.1 (2021) New yard - landscaping Inclusive environment Н Grants Ongoing Ascertain what plants are interactive & seek the children's feedback in what they would like in the garden.
+Source indegenous plants.
+4/4/22 - Works scheduled to commence 5/4/22 May '22 - progressing.
+Plan for accessible Kinder.
+Annual maintenance of new deck added to maintenance schedule & budget 3.1.1 (2021) Sunshades To create an outdoor space fit for all weather conditions Н Grants December 2022 Landscaping and sun shade cloth grant received.
+Building Blocks Improvement 2021-22 Early Learning Facility Upgrade - ELFU2021-22030 - Grant approved 17/11/2021 for approx 100K Common funding agreement to be submitted by 13/12/21 3.1.1 (2021) Kitchen refurbishment To update the kitchen Н Grants June 2022 Kitchen Refurbishment grant approved 13th September 2021.
+Early Childhood Refurbishment and Minor Works - (minor Grants stream) - RMWMI100078 for approx \$37K Monthly report due 15th of each month.
+Works to be completed by 19th June 2022.
+March '22 - works progressing